akshayprabhu200/UCSD/src/pages/purchases.md

    - You can consider things like [toilet paper](https://amzn.to/3qqgqYO), [sunscreen](https://amzn.to/47mgzNr) (yes, it's sunny here, even during the winter), [kitchen rolls](https://amzn.to/3OMbYge), [body wash](https://amzn.to/3Qw2y9W), [dish soap](https://amzn.to/3KA9rU5), etc.
    - Store brand versions of the above are usually cheaper, usually each store has their own in house brands like Target's Room Essentials or Ralph's Private selection which will have cheaper but similar quality versions of all of the above brands.

+9. **Is there any cough syrup/other OTC medication that people tend to get?**

+   - _Disclaimer: Not medical advice, these are over the counter medications and could possibly interact with your other medication.
+Check with your doctor/healthcare provider and read any relevant disclosures they have._
+   - A popular choice for cough syrup is the [DayQuil and Nyquil combination](https://amzn.to/453jvwP).
+   - Paracetamol in the the US is sold under the generic name acetaminophen or more commonly as [Tylenol](https://amzn.to/3DSS39j)
+   - Ibuprofen is also available under either brand name [Advil](https://amzn.to/3KxVC8B) or as [generic store brand tablets as Ibuprofen](https://amzn.to/3KzKd8f) from Amazon and other stores.